 Scope and Nature of Possible Modifications or Options

 If new technologies or improved methods of delivering the Waste Management Service become available these will be considered and service delivery may be amended to reflect these throughout the life of this Contract.

+The Contract price has been fixed for five years subject to the following:

+Relevant Government landfill tax premium for each given year

+Changes to disposal methods

+Changes to legislation

+1.4.3 The Contract may expand to include other waste collection requirements at any of the sites within the Tor Bay Harbour Authority.
+The pricing for this additional work, if requested will be based upon the pricing schedule submitted for the same types of collections.

 Operator Requirements